 Resultant from the regulatory requirements of the Solicitors Regulation Authority, as signatories to the Law Society Charter on Equality & Diversity and our own internal policies covering equality and diversity matters, we are obliged to publish a summary of aggregate information about GLP Solicitors on the GLP website.

-The 2017 survey covered Partners and staff working for ‘GLP Solicitors’ on 31st May 2017, producing a 91% response.
-By way of comparison, the most recent survey in 2015 provided a 100% response.
-As they are entitled to do, 9% of staff have chosen not to respond to the survey this year.
-72% (2015: 74%) of those working under the ‘GLP’ banner are female, as are 23% (27%) of GLP’s Partners.
+The 2019 survey covered Partners and staff working for ‘GLP Solicitors’ on 31st May 2019, producing a 95% response.
+By way of comparison, the most recent survey in 2017 provided a 91% response.
+As they are entitled to do, 5% of staff have chosen not to respond to the survey this year.
+64% (2017: 72%) of those working under the ‘GLP’ banner and choosing to identify their gender are female, as are 25% (23%) of GLP’s Partners.

-No disability was reported by any staff member (2015: 2%) whilst 20% (20%) stated that they offered between 1 and 19 hours per week in helping or supporting family members, friends and neighbours because of long-term physical or mental ill-health/disability, or because of problems relating to old age.
+Some form of disability was reported by 5% of personnel (2017: NIL) whilst 9% (20%) stated that they offered between 1 and 19 hours per week in helping or supporting family members, friends and neighbours because of long-term physical or mental ill-health/disability, or because of problems relating to old age.

-Subject to the SRA’s timetable and direction, following 2013, 2015 and now 2017, it is envisaged that the next profession-wide ‘Diversity’ survey will be undertaken in in the late Spring/early Summer of 2019, to be published shortly thereafter.
+Subject to the SRA’s timetable and direction, following the bi-annual pattern since 2013, it is envisaged that the next profession-wide ‘Diversity’ survey will be undertaken in 2021 a summary of which will be published shortly thereafter.